 Skip to main content

-Since 2017, the Ministry of the Environment, Conservations and Parks (MECP) has been working closely with provincial and federal government departments, health agencies and First Nations to develop the SAEHP, and has also been guided by previous foundational work of the Lambton Community Health Study Board as well as input from local stakeholders, such as municipalities and industrial associations.
+Since 2017, the MECP has worked closely with provincial and federal government departments, health agencies and First Nations to develop the SAEHP.
+The scope of the project was guided by previous foundational work of the Lambton Community Health Study Board and informed by input from local stakeholders, such as municipalities and industrial associations.

-History of the SAEHP
+History of the SAEHP: Establishing the Project Scope

 History of the SAEHP diagram